I-Prokofev/I-Prokofev/README.md

 **My name is Igor Prokofev**

 My way to data analytics was pretty sudden.
-After receiving one more english certificate I desired to check my language knowledge by completing the online specilisation Executive Data Science of Johns Hopkins University.
+After receiving one more English certificate I desired to check my language knowledge by completing the online specilization Executive Data Science of Johns Hopkins University.
 As result, I was so fascinated by analytics and business forecasting in my previous job that I decided to change my successful business development manager career to data analyst.
 I am passionate to solve analytical tasks, discover substantial business trends and identify insights.
 The data-driven approach is a key to solving of any nowadays business challenge.
 Big data is my passion!